 -

 The cost of the genetic testing is covered under a grant provided by the CF Foundation.
-However, the patient or CF care center is responsible for the cost of the blood sample and for shipping and postage for mailing the sample to the lab.
+However, the patient or CF care center is responsible for the cost of the blood draw in clinic or local lab (if applicable) and for shipping the sample to the lab.

 - Is testing offered by the MAP New York State approved?